A Semi-Algebraic Framework for Verification and Synthesis of Control Barrier Functions: Introduction

 While our proposed approach is agnostic to the control law that is used to ensure safety, in practice, our techniques are motivated by the recent research interest in Control Barrier Functions (CBFs) for safe control \cite{ames2019control}.
 CBF-based controllers attempt to ensure safety by applying linear constraints on the control input at each time step that enforce the tangent cone conditions for positive invariance, however, safety may still be violated if a control input satisfying the constraints does not exist.
 Verification of a semi-algebraic set can be interpreted as verification of a CBF-based control policy, in which different CBFs are used in different regions of the state space.
 We make this connection explicit in Section \ref{subsec:feedback-control}, where we derive conditions for existence of CBF-based control laws for a given safe region, and in Section \ref{subsec:verification-applications}, where we show how existing CBF constructions can be verified within our framework.

 We also consider the problem of synthesizing controlled invariant sets.
 We propose two heursitic algorithms.
 The first algorithm is an alternating-descent approach based on the SOS programs that we developed for verification.
 The second algorithm constructs an invariant set by linearizing around an equilibrium point.
-We validate our synthesis and verification methodologies through simulation study on a linearized quadrotor model with actuation constraints.

 The paper is organized as follows.
 Section \ref{sec:related} presents the related work.
 Section \ref{sec:model} presents the system model and background material.
 Section \ref{sec:verification} presents a convex framework for verification of semi-algebraic sets.
 Section \ref{sec:synthesis} presents algorithms for synthesizing invariant sets.
 Section \ref{sec:simulation} presents simulation results.
 Section \ref{sec:conclusion} concludes the paper.